madfist/advent_of_code/README.md

-# Advent of Code Solution
+# Advent of Code Solutions

 ## Build
 ```